theonesean/barfs/art.md

 [**TODO**: motivate that the source code is itself a text, related to the work of art, but not the same as it. keywords: abstraction, structure, function]

 How do we engage with website-as-art, from a phenomenological perspective?

+What critical takeaways can be gleaned from extant websites-as-art, and is there benefit to assembling a corpus?
+I guess all of this questioning leads to the question: is there a *there* here?

+Notable differences of the medium: separation between construction and instantiation, diversity of endpoints for the medium itself, construction-as-text, ephemerality (which is an evergreen topic when it comes to digital vs. non-digital, and is not a new consideration), distribution.

+Poiesis is particularly relevant here, and I think essential to properly *doing aesthetics* to websites-as-art.
+How does the act of poiesis relate to the work-artist-universe-audience framework of modern/post-modern aesthetic theory, particularly when the work can, in an extremely technical sense, be said to be autopoietic?

+Artists who build things that themselves produce art objects are a place to go with this theory.
+Certain things fit better with the collage concept: Random Darknet Shopper.
+The program was created by the artist.
+The objects it collected are collage-like, but did the program create the collage?
+Is the act of programming the program also a creation of the collage?
+Is the work the program and its collection?
+Is the artist, in part, the audience?
+What about the unwitting participants on the other end of the Dark Web?

+Continuing this line of thought: Websites-as-art can be said to be "acting on" the entire web.
+If websites are constructed when they're viewed, as a separate text on each device (in a much more real way than, say, visiting a painting in a museum), then is the work the act of constructing the page?
+Is it the set of all pages?
+Is it the source code, process of compilation, software that serves it, rendering engine, browser, OS, driver, pixels-on-screen?